wiggzz/GuardedSwiftyJSON/README.md

 ```
 Then, if those optional properties do not exist, they will not cause initialization to abort.

-GuardedSwiftyJSON provies the following protocol
+GuardedSwiftyJSON provides the following protocol
 ```swift
 protocol JsonInitializable {
   init?(json: JSON)